mvolkmann/blog/src/swift.md

 However, initializers and type methods do not require prefixing to refer to type properties and methods.

-To implement a class (subclass) that inherits the properties and methods of another class (superclass), add a colon after the subclass name followed by the superclass name.
+To implement a subclass that inherits the properties and methods of a superclass, add a colon after the subclass name followed by the superclass name.

 Methods in a subclass that override methods in the superclass